Old-fashioned big top circus coming to Farmington

 Ticket sales

-Advanced discount tickets can be purchased at the following locations: Mike’s Market, Bismarck; Belgrade State Bank's Desloge & Farmington branches; and First State Community Bank's Bonne Terre, Desloge, Park Hills, Leadington and downtown Farmington and Maple Valley branches.
+Advanced discount tickets can be purchased at Mike’s Market, Bismarck; Belgrade State Bank's Desloge & Farmington branches; and First State Community Bank's Bonne Terre, Desloge, Park Hills, Leadington and downtown Farmington and Maple Valley branches.